Adam262/gatsby-portfolio/README.md

 * Form components are built with Google Material-UI
 * Form is submitted with Formspree
 * There is some overriding of the webpack config to allow path aliasing.
 This removes brittle relative paths.
+* I used CSS grid for the first time on the `About` page
+* Images are handled via a Gatsby plugin that resizes, optimizes size, etc. Images are accessed via GraphQL query.

 ### To Do
 * Show my running data in this site via a charting library